genesis-worlds/governance/CIPS/cip-1.md

 Once the CIP is ready for the repository, the CIP editor will:

-- Assign an CIP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this CIP)
+- Assign a CIP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this CIP)

 - Merge the corresponding pull request